Cryptkeeper/lightorama-protocol/README.md

 Whether by design or by obfuscation the protocol contains several magic numbers and domain-specific encoding formats.
 Avoid duplicating these in code implementations as they may change.

 ### Brightness
-Brightness is encoded as an unsigned uint8 between `0x01` (100% brightness) and `0xF0` (0% brightness).
+Brightness is encoded as an unsigned byte between `0x01` (100% brightness) and `0xF0` (0% brightness).
 These values have been captured as output of the LOR Hardware Utility.
 Values outside these min/max bounds seem to result in indeterminate and unreliable behavior.

 You can convert a given value (between [0, 1]) using: